Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 </details>

 <details>
-  <summary><strong>Q:</strong> I want to simulate physics (or other accumulative behaviors such as auto-exposure) for a number of frames and let things settle before capturing the Scene.
+  <summary><strong>Q: I want to simulate physics (or other accumulative behaviors such as auto-exposure) for a number of frames and let things settle before capturing the Scene.
 Is this possible with the Perception package?</summary>

 ---
 The Perception Camera can be set to capture at specific frame intervals, rather than every frame.
 The `Frames Between Captures` value is set to 0 by default, which causes the camera to capture all frames; however, you can change this to 1 to capture every other frame, or larger numbers to allow more time between captures.
 You can also have the camera start capturing at a certain frame rather the first frame, by setting the `Start at Frame` value to a value other than 0.
 All of this timing happens within each Iteration of the Scenario, and gets reset when you advance to the next Iteration.
 Therefore, the combination of these properties and the Scenario's `Frames Per Iteration` property allows you to randomize the state of your Scene at the start of each Iteration, let things run for a number of frames, and then capture the Scene at the end of the Iteration.